HaakonEidemHaakstad/CypherLLM/README.md

   - **xAI**: `POST https://api.x.ai/v1/chat/completions`.

 You may want to audit/adjust the model IDs, tool configurations, and headers as providers evolve.

+### Extending with New Models/Providers

+To add a new LLM provider or model to the CypherLLM UI, follow the step‑by‑step recipe in [`ADD_MODEL_SYSTEM_PROMPT.md`](./ADD_MODEL_SYSTEM_PROMPT.md).
+That document is written so that **either a human developer or an LLM** (acting as a code assistant) can mechanically apply all required changes across the codebase.

 ---